 15 Unforgettable LGBTQ+ Film and TV Characters

 Perhaps you’re obsessed with Pose, or you just Love, Simon?
-This Pride Month, we're celebrating the most iconic LGBTQ+ characters in film and TV.
+Here's our round-up of the 15 most iconic LGBTQ+ characters in film and TV.